nicumicle/simple-jwt-login/README.md

 ```

 ### Check plugin
-This will run php-md, php-cs and the phpunit tests
+This will check the plugin build, and it will run php-md, php-cs and the phpunit tests.

 ```
     composer check-plugin
 ```